Fighting In The Dark

 That's enough doom and dread.
 This essay isn't about that, and frankly you can get plenty of that everywhere else.
 I began by looking this thing square in the face because we are people of awareness, you and I, and we need to acknowledge that the nightmare is real, and the fear and anger and grief we're feeling are appropriate human reactions to such a catastrophic betrayal of our shared humanity.
 But after that, if we are to survive in whatever this new version of America will be, we have to move past the doom into action.

 I mention it not because I want to litigate the strategy, but because I am pondering the power of differentiation.
 I sincerely hope that the Democrats realize that the territory they keep wandering into appears to be an electoral desert, and try to differentiate themselves from their opposition rather than trying to find points of similarity.
 It doesn't look super promising right now, I'm afraid.
 I've seen some decide the reason for the Democrat's loss is that they over-coddled the "far left," which is something they did not do at all, and conclude that they now need to become a lot less accommodating to trans people, which is something they weren't doing this election cycle very much at all.
-Again I am not a big election expert guy, but it occurs to me there's already a very popular party for people who hate the left and trans people and so on, so it seems to me that trying to make as much differentiation as possible might be the thing to attempt now, rather than trying to become closer to the diet version of a popular flavor.
+Again I am not a big election expert guy, but it occurs to me there's already a very popular party for people who hate the left and trans people and so on, so it seems to me that trying to make as much differentiation as possible might be the thing to attempt now, rather than trying to come even closer to the diet version of a popular flavor.

 Anyway, actions.
 Advice.
 What to do.

 Unfortunately I'm a bit of a fool.
-You have know idea how sorry I am about that, and you'd think I'd have mentioned that before you got a couple thousand words deep.
+You have no idea how sorry I am about that, and you'd think I'd have mentioned that before you got a couple thousand words deep.
 Nevertheless I will bring what I have, and I do have a few simple ideas for this moment.
 I think the answer can be found in this thing I hope the Democrats will engage in, which is differentiation.

 First, I'm aware that responsibility for this falls upon different people differently.
 These are ideas most applicable to people like me, upon whom the fascist threat only touches generally and glancingly.
 For those in groups directly targeted for fascist hatred, these may be useful ideas at times, but sometimes the goal will simply be getting to safety or staying alive another day, or putting one foot in front of the other.